Table of contents

 Listing Command

-The ls command is used to list down all files, directories, and subdirectories in the present working directory.
+command is used to list down all files, directories, and subdirectories in the present working directory.

 let's look at ls along with various flags and some examples: